Great Palace of Constantinople: History

-When Constantine I refounded Byzantium as Constantinople in 330, he planned out a palace for himself.
+When Constantine the Great refounded Byzantium as Constantinople in 330, he planned out a palace for himself.
 The palace was located between the Hippodrome and Hagia Sophia.

 The complex of palaces was rebuilt and expanded several times during its history.
 Much of the complex was destroyed during the Nika riots of 532 and was rebuilt lavishly by the emperor Justinian I. Further extensions and alterations were commissioned by Justinian II and Basil I. However, it had fallen into disrepair by the time of Constantine VII, who ordered its renovation.
-From the early 11th century onwards the Byzantine emperors favored the Palace of Blachernae as an imperial residence, though they continued to use the Great Palace as the primary administrative and ceremonial center of the city.
+From the early 11th century onwards emperors favoured the Palace of Blachernae as an imperial residence, though they continued to use the Great Palace as the primary administrative and ceremonial centre of the city.
 It declined substantially during the following century when parts of the complex were demolished or filled with rubble.
 During the sack of Constantinople by the Fourth Crusade, the palace was plundered by the soldiers of Boniface of Montferrat.
 Although the subsequent Latin emperors continued to use the palace complex, they lacked money for its maintenance.
 The last Latin emperor, Baldwin II, went as far as removing the lead roofs of the palace and selling them.

 One of the biggest halls of the Great Palace known as the "Trullo hall" hosted Third Council of Constantinople, recognized as the ecumenical council by both Roman Catholic and Eastern Orthodox churches and Quinisext Council or "Council in Trullo".

 Consequently, when the city was retaken by the forces of Michael VIII Palaiologos in 1261, the Great Palace was in disrepair.
 The Palaiologos emperors largely abandoned it, ruling from Blachernae and using the vaults as a prison.
 When Mehmed II entered the city in 1453, he found the palace ruined and abandoned.
 As he wandered its empty halls and pavilions, he allegedly whispered a quote from the Persian poet Saadi:

 Much of the palace was demolished in the general rebuilding of Constantinople in the early years of the Ottoman era.
 The area was initially turned into housing with a number of small mosques before Sultan Ahmet I demolished the remnants of the Daphne and Kathisma Palaces to build the Sultan Ahmed Mosque and its adjoining buildings.
 The site of the Great Palace began to be investigated in the late 19th century and an early 20th-century fire uncovered a section of the Great Palace.
 On this site prison cells, many large rooms, and possibly tombs were found.